gabebw/vim-spec-runner/README.md

 Bundle 'gabebw/vim-spec-runner'
 ```

-...then the default mappings for the keys you've mapped will not be set.
+...then the plugin won't create default mappings for the keys you've mapped.

 ### Custom mappings